Return to site

 Why think about this morbid possibility?
 Because many people want to give big, but can't bring themselves to do it in their lifetime.
 Instead, they do it all via their will.

-Nurturing relationships with these kinds of people, therefore, is a smart move.
+Therefore, nurturing relationships with these kinds of people is a smart move.

 Not comfortable with that kind of thinking?